dtagone/Cloud-computing-Lab/Environment-Setup.md

 kind delete cluster --name ccse
 ```

 **Result:** A local Kubernetes cluster can be created, accessed, checked, and deleted successfully.
+(You can also check in the docker app to see whether cluster is created.)

 **Evidence:**